a2lix/symfony-collection/README.md

 ## Install

 ```
-yarn install @a2lix/symfony-collection     or     npm install @a2lix/symfony-collection
+yarn add @a2lix/symfony-collection     or     npm install @a2lix/symfony-collection
 ```